 Networking lunch (Sponsored by HPS)

-- How do opportunities in private debt in Japan and compare to the rest of the Asia?
+- Opportunities in private debt: How does Japan compare with Asia and the rest of the world?

 - Where are we in the debt cycle and how long can the good times last?

-- What are Japanese LPs’ risk appetite and geographic focus?
+- What are the risk appetite and geographic focus appealing to Japanese LPs?
 Where on the capital stack are investors looking?

 - How to pick your fund manager: Who will manage capital the best – single strategy fund manager vs multi-asset fund manager vs multi-strategy fund manager?